akasha/akasha/README.md

 implemented by the web browsers.
 Nor is there a central place that contains the complete WebIDL that a browser is expected to implement.
 The Akasha suite defines a pipeline for processing WebIDL schemas.
 The pipeline defines a series of stages.
 Each stage will either transform a schema, combine multiple schemas or perform an action for the schema.
-This capability allows WebIDL or process the WebIDL schemas fetched from the specifications and combine them into a consistent document.
+This capability allows the tool to process the WebIDL schemas fetched from the specifications and combine them into a consistent document.

 The Akasha suite also includes tools to fetch data from other locations and combine the data with the WebIDL in processing stages.
 The most significant other data source is the documentation that is scraped from the [MDN](https://developer.mozilla.org/en-US/) website and used to add basic documentation to the WebIDL elements.
-In the near future it is expected that the [browser compatibility data](https://github.com/mdn/browser-compat-data/tree/master/api) will be also be scraped so that browser compatibility data for WebIDL elements can be used in the processing pipeline to influence how artifacts are built.
+In the near future it is expected that the [browser compatibility data](https://github.com/mdn/browser-compat-data/tree/master/api) will also be scraped so that browser compatibility data for WebIDL elements can be used in the processing pipeline to influence how artifacts are built.
 Other data from the web specifications could be combined to improve the outputs generated from the suite.